-Possession with Intent to Sell/Deliver Prescription Drugs in Lansing
+Possession with Intent to Sell/Deliver Prescription Drugs Lawyer in Lansing

 Pharmaceuticals are life-saving wonders of modern medicine.
 However, when used inappropriately, the state has deemed them to be illegal, and in Lansing, the authorities have taken a hard line against this activity.
 Though not considered nearly as dangerous as meth or cocaine, being arrested for prescription drug abuse still has the risk of fines and possible jail time.
 You will need to consult with an experienced drug offense attorney in Lansing right away.

 Unlike the other narcotic drugs, prescription drugs come in such a variety that it is impossible to tie them all down to one definition.
 Prescription drugs are medicines, usually in pill form, that can only be bought with a doctor’s prescription or over the counter at a pharmacy.
 The takeaway is, these medicines are “guarded.”
 They are not open to everyone to buy like common cough medicines.
 This is because these prescription drugs are powerful and can be abused.
 When used improperly, they can induce sensations of pleasure, light-headedness, or other sensory warping effects.

 Because these drugs have proven medical uses, the majority of them fall under Schedule III or Schedule V drugs.
 The over the counter drugs fall closer to Schedule V, as they serve a medical purpose and are not generally addictive if used in small quantities.
 However, they can still be abused and are still regulated.
 When you reach Schedules IV and III, these drugs are stronger, more prone to addictive use, but still serve a medical purpose.
 These normally contain drugs that can only be bought with a doctor’s prescription: Xanax, Valium, Ketamine, and low potency Morphine among others.